stolsma/apiary/README.md

 To start an application:

-`[sudo] apiary -f examples/deploy.json apps start'
+`[sudo] apiary -f examples/deploy.json apps start`

 To stop an application:

-`[sudo] apiary -f examples/deploy.json apps stop'
+`[sudo] apiary -f examples/deploy.json apps stop`

 (to be described further)

 ### deploy.json attribute settings

 Apiary uses a .json formated file in order to determine what to deploy.
-Also, apiary is a pull based server; this means that it will pull files from outside of the server in order to deploy instead of using uploading directly into the process.
+Also, `apiary` is a pull based server; this means that it will pull files from outside of the server in order to deploy instead of using uploading directly into the process.

 A basic deploy.json for a node.js application on apiary: